-Learning programming language can be a hard task.
+Learning a programming language can be a hard task.
 Therefore, it is essential to first analyze your need to help you choose the best language that suits your work.
 Other factors to consider when choosing the best programming language include; Salary and Job opportunities.

-As a beginner, you would want to use simple language with the intuitive syntax to ease the overall learning process.
-I’ll be listing top in-demand languages which are much easier to learn compared to others because they have a big community base with enough learning resource.
+As a beginner, you would want to use simple language with intuitive syntax to ease the overall learning process.
+I’ll be listing top in-demand languages which are much easier to learn compared to others because they have a big community base with enough learning resources.
 They also have beginner-friendly syntax making these programming languages to be much easier to learn.

-5 Easiest In-demand Programming Languages in 2018
+5 In-demand Programming Languages in 2021

 Many developers refer to Python as one of the best as well as the easiest programming languages for any beginner.
 Often, it gets mentioned in any coding discussion.
 It was developed in the 1980s by Guido Van Rossum.

-It is preferred by many of its dynamic, object-oriented, procedural, flexible and functional programming styles.
+It is preferred by many of its dynamic, object-oriented, procedural, flexible, and functional programming styles.
 Python is simple and has readable code to enable programmers to express the concept using lesser lines of code.

-Python Applications; Used to create web-apps and Desktops, it’s also a major tool for machine learning, scientific computing, data mining and much more.
+Python Applications; Used to create web apps and Desktops, it’s also a major tool for machine learning, scientific computing, data mining, and much more.

-It is one of the programming languages which is dynamic and can be applied in all any application.
-Ruby was created in 1990 by Yukihiro Matsumoto with an aim of making a syntax that could be easily read by humans. it supports many programming paradigms including object-oriented, imperative as well as functional.
+It is one of the programming languages which is dynamic and can be applied in any application.
+Ruby was created in 1990 by Yukihiro Matsumoto with an aim of making a syntax that could be easily read by humans.
+Tt supports many programming paradigms including object-oriented, imperative as well as functional.
 These great features make Ruby a very flexible programming language.

 It has the same features as Python, it’s simple and easy to read.
 Ruby is widely known to be one of the easiest programming languages for beginners to learn.
 Since it enjoys the support of its dedicated community, anyone can just get started.

-Ruby Applications; Ruby on Rails can be used to build web applications and create a web-blog.
+Ruby Applications; Ruby on Rails can be used to build web applications and create a web blog.

 4. C and C++

-Using a planned language, C++ was derived from C thus it’s an advanced programming language of C, making it a powerful language to take things like one step further.
+Using a planned language, C++ was derived from C thus it’s an advanced programming language of C, making it a powerful language to take things one step further.

-C and C++ Applications; Used in building numerous pieces of an operating system, software, mobile apps, desktop apps, game, web apps, game engines and much more.
+C and C++ Applications; Used in building numerous pieces of an operating system, software, mobile apps, desktop apps, game, web apps, game engines, and much more.

 It was created in the 1990s by James Gosline at Sun-Microsystems though today, it’s maintained by Oracle.
 Just like Python, Java is a general-purpose programming language that is used in building different kinds of software as well as apps.
-Generally, Java is a class-based and object-oriented programming language which was built for portability as well as cross-platform applications.
+Generally, Java is a class-based and object-oriented programming language that was built for portability as well as cross-platform applications.

-Most of Java Syntax is based on C/C++ is the reason why it is always being introduced in the late stage in schools though it enables learners to think like programmers as it also helps them to understand how a PC processes its information.
+Most Java Syntax is based on C/C++ is the reason why it is always being introduced in the late stage in schools though it enables learners to think like programmers as it also helps them to understand how a PC processes its information.
 Big companies use Hadoop, a popular Java-based framework to enhance their programming.

 Java Applications; Used in building native Android applications and as a server-side language.